bonfus/muesr/docs/Intro.rst

 Description of Magnetic Structures
 -----------------------------------

-There are two possibilities to describe a magnetic structure: using the colored group theory or with the propagation vector and Fourier coefficients formalism. :mod:`muesr` opts for the latter.
+There are two possibilities to describe a magnetic structure: by using the color (Shubnikov) group theory or by defining one (or more) propagation vector(s) and using the Fourier coefficients formalism. :mod:`muesr` opts for the latter, limited to single wavevector (1-k) structures for the time being.
 A magnetic structure is defined as

 .. math::